StevenMMortimer/salesforcer/.github/ISSUE_TEMPLATE/query-issue-template.md

 ### Issue submission checklist

 When filing your issue please make an attempt to understand your query and debug a little bit on your own.
 Below are a few suggestions on how to troubleshoot and document your issue.
-You may also refer to the [Troubleshooting](https://stevenmmortimer.github.io/salesforcer/articles/supported-queries.html#troubleshooting-1) section of the [Supported Queries vignette]((https://stevenmmortimer.github.io/salesforcer/articles/supported-queries.html).
+You may also refer to the [Troubleshooting](https://stevenmmortimer.github.io/salesforcer/articles/supported-queries.html#troubleshooting-1) section of the [Supported Queries vignette](https://stevenmmortimer.github.io/salesforcer/articles/supported-queries.html).
+Thank you for considering these steps!
+It will speed up the process of resolving your issue.

   - [ ] I have set `verbose=TRUE` in `sf_query()`.